cpiber/NebulaEnhance/README.md

 **Custom scripts**
 - Execute custom JavaScript code on the web page

-If you have any suggestions, please open a new [issue](https://github.com/cpiber/NebulaEnhance/issues).
+If you have any suggestions, please open a new [issue](https://github.com/cpiber/NebulaEnhance/issues) or start a [discussion](https://github.com/cpiber/NebulaEnhance/discussions/new).

 # Screenshots